zecure/shadowd.zecure.org/content/about/roadmap.md

  * Coverage of all common web languages with a single solution
  * Simple, secure and auditable modules
  * Deterministic and reproducible behaviour

+## Long-Time Features

+ * Iterative learning in shadowd, i.e. do not store all requests in learning mode anymore